Skylake-dev/Notes/Digital Forensics and Cybercrime/Digital Forensics and Cybercrime.md

 Moreover, data in cloud is often transactional, which means that it does not exist at rest but it is there only in the constext of a specific interaction or execution, for example dynamic pages generated on the fly by social network or the association between certain ads on certain pages because this may also depend by the specific user who is visiting it.
 Often it is very difficult if not impossible to reconstruct what page the user saw if they did not took picture of it.

-Acquiring a specific page is not trivial since many pages are composed of different components coming from different servers that may be controlled by many different entities (e.g. ad banners are usually served by third parties and the site owner often does not control what exact ads are displayed and the ad provider himself might not know why a certain ad was served)
+Acquiring a specific page is not trivial since many pages are composed of different components coming from different servers that may be controlled by many different entities (e.g. ad banners are usually served by third parties and the site owner often does not control what exact ads are displayed and the ad provider himself might not know why a certain ad was served).

 Remember to record immediately the "attribution" data:
 - IP